 5: Offer Economy Shipping For Free

 Most carriers will have a slower, low-cost shipping option which is much cheaper.
 You’ll spend less when shipping orders with free delivery.
 Customers who want to ensure their shipping doesn’t cost anything but don’t care about an urgent delivery will be happy to choose this option.
-However, they’ll still be many customers who will happily choose to pay for a faster service.
+However, they’ll still be many customers who will happily choose to pay for faster service.

 Sendcloud can help you offer multiple services (from multiple carriers) in your checkout for your customers to easily choose from.
 The orders will then be automatically pushed through to the Sendcloud environment, making it quick and easy for you to process orders, print labels and get the package shipped to your customers.